How to Set Up a Beehive

 Removing a few frames from the brood box makes room for the bees.
 Spraying the bees with sugar water was important to calm and prepare them for their transition into the hive.
 With a few firm shakes of the brood box, most of the bees will make their way into their new home.

-A plug in one end of the queen's cage is replace with a bit of marshmallow, ensuring that the worker bees will eat the treat while being exposed to the queen's pheromones and will learn to accept her before they release her.
+A plug in one end of the queen's cage is replaced with a bit of marshmallow, ensuring that the worker bees will eat the treat while being exposed to the queen's pheromones and will learn to accept her before they release her.
 The cage is hung between two frames in the middle of the wooden box.

 The inner cover is set on top of the brood box.
 Feeding the bees with a 2:1 sugar-water solution is essential while they set up house.
 Tiny holes in the jar lid give the bees access to the liquid.
 Continue to feed them until they stop using the sugar-water solution and depend on the neighborhood's spring nectar flow instead.